-Building regulations for windows in the UK are a set of rules and guidelines that ensure all new and replacement windows meet certain standards for safety, energy efficiency, and ventilation.
+Building regulations for windows in the UK are a set of rules and guidelines that ensure all new and replacement windows meet certain standards for safety, energy efficiency, ventilation, and security.

 These regulations are important because they help keep you and your family safe, reduce your energy bills, and make your home more comfortable.

-In this comprehensive guide to the Building Regulations for windows in the UK, we’ll discuss what regulations apply to new and replacement windows, how to comply with the regulations, and why they’re important.
+In this updated 2025 guide to Building Regulations for windows in the UK, we’ll discuss what regulations apply to new and replacement windows, how to comply with the regulations, and why they’re important — including the latest changes you need to know about.

 Approved documents for Building Regulations